morse-simulator/morse/doc/morse/dev/services.rst

 An **interruptible** service is preempted when a new asynchronous service is started by calling the ``interrupt`` method.
-The ``interrupt`` method is defined in ``morse.core.AbstractObject`` to send back to the caller the status :data:`morse.core.status.PREEMPTED`.
+The ``interrupt`` method is defined in :py:class:`morse.core.AbstractObject` to send back to the caller the status :data:`morse.core.status.PREEMPTED`.
 It is advised to overload this behaviour in the component class to ensure the service is actually interrupted (do not forget however to call overloaded ``interrupt`` method, as shown in the example